Umuzi-org/ACN-syllabus/content/environment-setup/java-extras-on-android/_index.md

 ---
+_db_id: 635
+content_type: topic
+ready: true
 title: Java setup for Android
-ready: true
 ---

 For our Java bootcamp you will need to be able to write Java code and markdown code.
 And there isn't one editor that does both of these well.